 The Brock men’s basketball team, who is participating in the U Sports Final 8 tournament had arrived in Halifax late Tuesday night and hit the court for practice early Wednesday morning.

 Badgers forward Cassidy Ryan took to Twitter that same morning saying: “Looking out of my hotel window down on Halifax knowing the best fans in Canada are going to show up soon”.

-The players know and appreciate the support they get from the university community, but the fans are ready to show that support to the entire country.
+The players know and appreciate the support they get from the university, but the fans are ready to show that support to the entire country.

 Back in St. Catharines, there is plans to stream the Badgers opening game on Thursday versus the Calgary Dinos on the TV screens in Guernsey Market and Isaac’s Bar & Grill.

-“I agree with the decision to stream the games on campus based upon the interest in Brock Sports,” said Tyler Harrison, one of the key Brock students in charge of planning events such as student bus trips.
+“I agree with the decision to stream the games on campus based upon the interest in Brock Sports,” said Tyler Harrison, one of the key Brock students in charge of planning events such as student bus trips to road games.
 “It’s very exciting to showcase that and provide the opportunity for students who weren’t able to make the trip.”

 The students that stayed back can still get involved in the winning environment, as men’s hockey is hosting McGill on Saturday for the OUA Queen’s Cup.
 One student who didn’t go to Halifax said this about men’s hockey: “they deserve support too”.

 And Brock is trying to expand its fandom from the basketball team to its other sports.
 Men’s hockey had 1,200 people in attendance for game two of the OUA West finals a weekend ago.